 Does it hurt the chicken?

 No. Wings are made of the same material as your fingernails.
 If you cut too low on the wing it will hurt, just like cutting too low on your fingernails.
-Correct clipping shouldn’t hurt your chicken, but they may wiggle a bunch trying to get away.
+Correct clipping shouldn’t hurt your chickens, but they may wiggle a bunch trying to get away.
 Having a helper will make this job easier.

 Do the wings grow back?